worldflora/wfo-docs/docs/rhakhis/index.md

-### Rhakhis Users Handbook
+# Rhakhis Users Handbook

 Guide to Using Rhakhis - the World Flora Online's taxonomic backbone curation tool.

+It is currently a work in progress (19-4-2023) and is being added to and ammended as we go.

-Rhakhis Greenbook can be found here.
-This explains the reasons and process behind Rhakhis' functionality.
+If you are looking for the [Concepts Model](https://github.com/rogerhyam/wfo-plant-list-docs/blob/main/docs/concepts.md) this explains the reasons and process behind Rhakhis' functionality rather than how to use the editor.

-# Getting Started
+## Getting Started

 First sign-in with your [ORCID iD](https://orcid.org/).